modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/uploadLogoToWebApp.md

 ## Upload logo to Web App Service

 1. In file explorer on your machine, create a folder named _Logos_, and add your logo to the folder.
-Be carful to ensure your logo has the [correct format](##logo-format).
+Be careful to ensure your logo has the [correct format](##logo-format).

 1. Zip up you Logos folder containing your logo, so you have a folder named _Logos.zip_.